MechanicalMen/Mechanical2/README.md

 ------------

 ### Why another library?
-This library was developed to ease many everyday tasks, like writing preconditions, saving in a structured manner, and countless others.
+This library was developed to ease many everyday tasks, like checking preconditions, saving data in a structured manner, writing cross-platform code, and countless others.

 ### Building
 You will need to build using at least a C#5/.NET4.5 compiler (even if your target is below .NET 4.5).
 The libraries are currently maintained using Visual Studio 2012 Express for Web (Desktop works just as fine, if you don't mind loosing the Silverlight library).